jaitl/jaitl.github.io/content/post/2021/10/01/kotlin-reflection-recipes.md

 println(kType) // kotlin.collections.List<kotlin.String>
 ```

-There are other ways to get `KType`.
-I gave you only several examples to show basic principles.
+There are other ways to get a `KType` I gave you only several examples to show the basic principles.

 ## [Recipe 4](https://github.com/jaitl/kotlin-reflection-examples/blob/main/examples/src/test/kotlin/pro/jaitl/kotlin/reflection/GenericTypeArgumentTest.kt): How to get a type argument from a generic type
 A `KClass` doesn't contain information about a `type argument` only a `KType` contains.
 So before getting the `type argument` you have to have the `KType` for your type.